Welcome to the Atlas of MS help page.

 - stimulate additional systematic data gathering, particularly data on the epidemiology of MS

 - highlight the barriers to accessing diagnosis, healthcare and treatments for MS and gaps in resources

 - encourage use of the data to advocate for change globally and nationally

 A few of the key findings from across the two reports from the 3rd Edition of the Atlas of MS are shown below – please see the full report for more detail:

-- There are 2.8 million people living with MS around the globe.
+- There are over 2.8 million people living with MS around the globe.
 This is the most accurate and up-to-date estimate of the number of people living with MS worldwide.

 - The estimated number of people with MS globally has increased from 2.3 million people in 2013.
 Several factors are likely to have contributed to the increase, including: better counting methods nationally and globally as well as improved diagnosis, people with MS living longer and global population growth.
 However, from the data available we cannot rule out that there may also be some increase in the risk of developing MS.

 - Every 5 minutes, someone, somewhere in the world is diagnosed with MS. (please note this is based on 81 reporting countries)

-The estimate of 2.8 million people with MS is higher than our estimate of 2.3 million people in 2013.
+The estimate of over 2.8 million people with MS is higher than our estimate of 2.3 million people in 2013.
 Several factors are likely to contribute to the increase including better counting methods nationally and globally since then, as well as improved diagnosis, people with MS being diagnosed earlier and living longer, and population growth.
 However, from the data available we cannot rule out that there may also be some increase in the risk of developing MS.